About Joanne

 In 1974 I received my Ph.D. and decided that I wanted to be a school principal instead of continuing as a teacher.
 I applied for a job at a nearby elementary school and was excepted.
 I stayed at that school for 13 years, loving every minute, and then I was selected as Wisconsin’s Elementary Principal of the Year, in 1985.
 During that time I also began writing articles about education.

-Three years later my husband and I moved to Portland, Oregon where he had been offered a new job.
-I found a place as the superintendent/principal of a small rural district with only one elementary school and one middle school.
+Three years later my husband and I moved to Portland, Oregon where he had been offered a new fine job.
+I found a place to be the superintendent/principal of a small rural district with only one elementary school and one middle school.
 I continued writing and loving my job.
 During my 12 years as a supt./prin.
 I was appointed to the National Reading Panel and served on it until 2000.

 Refreshing.
 Many educators spend so much time and energy defending the imperfect status quo ante from privatization, they cannot focus on rebuilding a future public education system that will work, which might be more essential than anything else at this juncture.